 If you’ve not been reading my series on my personal testimony, it’d help you if you started from the beginning.
 However, it’s not completely necessary and you can jump in right now if you wish.
-A significant turning point happened around my last year in high school, and is worth writing its own entry about it.
-It begins in the summer before the school year started around 1999.
+A significant turning point happened around my last year in high school and is worth writing its own entry about it.
+It begins in the summer before the school year started in 1999.
 That was when I heard of the city called Pensacola for the first time, and a school there.
-No, I’m not talking about Pensacola Christian College!1
+No, I’m not talking about Pensacola Christian College!

 The Revival Videos